 During the event, you can sample these award-winning wines as well as talk to some of the winemakers.
-The 2017 event is from 1:30pm to 5pm on Saturday, February 18.
+The 2024 tasting will be from 1:30 pm to 4:30 pm on Saturday, February 17.

 Several judges will also be on hand to answer questions and explain more about the competition.

-I often ask for wine pairing advice for the wines and food samples offered at the event.
+I often ask for wine pairing advice for the wines and food samples offered at the tasting.
 Every year, I learn something new that I can't wait to share with my friends.

 These are just some of the vendors offering food samples and products for sale at the Chronicle Wine Competition Public Tasting Event:

-Tickets for the 2017 competition will go on sale soon.
-They go fast, so buy yours online as soon as you have your plans confirmed.
+Pre-sale tickets are available for $80, and if still available, for $100 at the door.
+They tend to go fast, so buy yours online as soon as you have your plans confirmed.
 Click here to buy them directly from the event organizers.

 Here are some recommendations on top places to stay nearby.

-The pricing listed below is an average price per night for this weekend so far, although prices will increase as these hotels book more rooms (all room estimates do not include taxes and other fees).
+The pricing listed below is an average price per night for this weekend so far, although prices will increase as these hotels book more rooms (room estimates do not include taxes or other fees).

 To get here from Union Square, I recommend taking the Hyde/Powell cable car.
 This will drop you on the western side of Fisherman's Wharf, which is just a few blocks from the Fort Mason Center.